joyent/innovator-workshop/README.md

 ### Syllabus

 a.
+Part 1 - Docker and Triton background
+  1. Install Docker and Node.js
+  1. Docker introduction
+  1. Docker on Triton
+  1. Triton CLI setup
+  1. Deploying a Docker container to Triton
+  1. Troubleshooting Docker on Triton

-Part 1 - Microservices with Node.js and Docker
+b.
+Part 2 - Microservices with Node.js and Docker
   1. Install dependencies and start frontend
   1. Pull InfluxDB and run inside Docker
   1. Connect InfluxDB to serializer service